- Affordable Living

 - A research project to gain insight into the lived experience of food relief clients (October – November 2017); and

-Responses will be consolidated and presented in a final report which will be available on the DCSI website by early 2018.
-Respondents will also be notified individually when the report is available.
+The discussion paper is now closed, and all responses received (provided below) will be consolidated and presented in a final report which will be available on the DCSI website by early 2018.

 Charter of Affordability